-The Fitbit brand has been around for some time and the Ionic is a smartwatch that offers built-in GPS tracking and fitness feedback.
+The Fitbit brand has been around for some time and the Versa is a smartwatch that offers built-in GPS tracking and fitness feedback.

 The watch offers lots of features that will help you to understand how your body is working and responding to activity.
 It also allows you to listen to music if you pair it with your headphones.

-The battery life is not great and the watch will need to be recharged every 10 hours or so if you are using the GPS continuously it would last up to 12 hours so if you only use the GPS to track runs or other outdoor activities.
+The battery life is great and the watch will need to be recharged every 6+ days or so.
+If you are using the GPS continuously it would last up to 12 hours so if you only use the GPS to track runs or other outdoor activities it will last longer.

 Garmin Forerunner 245/255 Music

 If you want to know whether your training is working or if you are doing the right amount of exercise for optimal results then this watch can tell you.
 It checks your exercise history and compares it with each workout to tell you if you are being as productive as possible.

 The screen is easy to read and displays your key stats clearly so you can focus on exercising.
 Aside from exercising, the GPS can be used to help you track your routes when out and about and the watch also offers sleep monitoring so you know how good each night’s sleep is.